dotnet/docs-aspire/docs/get-started/aspire-overview.md

 :::column-end:::
 :::column span="3":::

-.NET Aspire is an opinionated, cloud ready stack for building observable, production ready, distributed applications.​ .NET Aspire is delivered through a collection of NuGet packages that handle specific cloud-native concerns.
+.NET Aspire is a set of powerful tools, templates, and packages for building observable, production ready apps.​​ .NET Aspire is delivered through a collection of NuGet packages that handle specific cloud-native concerns.
 Cloud-native apps often consist of small, interconnected pieces or microservices rather than a single, monolithic code base.
 Cloud-native apps generally consume a large number of services, such as databases, messaging, and caching.
+For information on support, see the [.NET Aspire Support Policy](https://dotnet.microsoft.com/platform/support/policy/aspire).

 :::column-end:::
 :::row-end:::